Jehangir-Wahid/My-Resume/README.md

 <hr />

-Being an IT professional, I want to explore new technical scenarios and the skills applied practically to enhance my knowledge capacity that I want to spend in benefiting the concerned firm and to level myself according to the up-to-date technology market.
+Being an IT professional, I want to explore new technical scenarios and the skills applied practically to enhance my knowledge capacity that I want to spend in benefiting the concerned firm and to level myself according to the up-to-date technology market.<br /><br />

 ## Work Experience

 #### React Native (MERN Stack) Experience
-Working on a cross platform mobile application, I.e. soon to be published on Playstore/Appstore.
+Working on a cross platform mobile application, i.e. soon to be published on Playstore/Appstore.
 Also worked on Google Maps Places API’s in Javascript.
 The following is the summary of my responsibilities:

 - Developing a corss platform mobile application in React Native.
 - Developing a secure backend using NodeJs and ExpressJs.
 - Using Sentry for most sophisticated backend-error-handling.
 - Designing and developing database in MongoDb
-- Maintaining the online project repositories using version control tool, I.e. Git.
+- Maintaining the online project repositories using version control tool, i.e. Git.
 - Setting up and configuration on Linux based servers.
 - Working on Google Maps Places API’s in Javascript with NodeJs, ExpressJs, and MongoDb.<br /><br />